Job posting 18-21

 DIVISION: - HEA

-LOCATION: Cambridge, MA
+LOCATION: 2 vacancies in Cambridge, MA

 AREA OF CONSIDERATION: This position is open to all qualified.
 First consideration may be made 14 days after the opening date.
 Selection may be made at either the grade 7 or 9 grade level.
 This is a career ladder opportunity with promotion potential to grade 9.
 A candidate selected at grade 7 may be non-competitively promoted to the next higher grade level, up to grade 9, upon the recommendation of the supervisor based on classification requirements, satisfactory performance and qualifications of the employee.